PrincetonUniversity/PsyNeuLink/branch/devel/_sources/QuickReference.txt

 to default to the value of any of its parent classes for that preference (e.g., an instance of a `DDM` can be assigned its own preference for reporting, or use the default value for all `ProcessingMechanisms <ProcessingMechanism>`, all `Mechanisms <Mechanism>`, or all `Components <Component>`.
-There are preferences for reporting to the console during execution, logging, warnings, and validation (useful for debugging, but suppressable for efficiency of execution).
+There are preferences for reporting to the console during execution, logging, warnings, and validation (useful for debugging, but suppressible for efficiency of execution).